Torksi/rql/README.md

 # RQL

 `RQL` (Ruhis Query Language) is a powerful library designed to simplify the process of filtering, sorting, and aggregating large amounts of data.
 With RQL, you can effortlessly extract valuable insights from complex datasets, making data analysis and manipulation tasks more efficient.
+RQL was initially developed to be used in an internal project, but we decided to open-source it so that others can benefit from it as well.

 ## Key Features